Welcome to today's edition of the Rush 24-7 podcast.

 We turned that place 2,000 degrees.

-We bombed a hell out of Torabora.
+We bombed the hell out of Tora Bora.

 But because of the unwillingness of Mr. Rumsfeld and his generals to deploy the troops required to take advantage of solid intelligence and unique circumstances to kill or capture bin Laden, he escaped.

-This in turn paved the way for exactly what we had hoped to avoid a protracted insurgency that has cost more lives than anyone estimates would have been lost in a full-blown assault on Torabora.
+This in turn paved the way for exactly what we had hoped to avoid, a protracted insurgency that has cost more lives than anyone estimates would have been lost in a full-blown assault on Tora Bora.

-But coming from John Kerry of all people, this criticism is nothing short of astonishing.
+But coming from John Kerry, of all people, this criticism is nothing short of astonishing.

-The New York Times made the Quagmire point explicitly in a famous page one analysis, and Seymour Hirsch fed the cliche to the New Yorker on CNN with Larry King on December 15, 2001.
+The New York Times made the quagmire point explicitly in a famous page one analysis, and Seymour Hirsch fed the cliché to the New Yorker on CNN with Larry King on December 15, 2001.

 A viewer called in to say the U.S. should smoke bin Laden out of the Tora Bora caves.